Bupivacaine / epinephrine Side Effects

 Other side effects have included a high spinal (characterized by paralysis of the legs, loss of consciousness, respiratory paralysis, and bradycardia) following accidental subarachnoid injection.[Ref]

 Hypersensitivity side effects have included allergic-type reactions including signs such as urticaria, pruritus, erythema, angioneurotic edema (including laryngeal edema), tachycardia, sneezing, nausea, vomiting, dizziness, syncope, excessive sweating, elevated temperature, and possibly, anaphylactoid-like symptomatology (including severe hypotension).[Ref]

 1. "Product Information.
 Sensorcaine-MPF with Epinephrine (bupivacaine-epinephrine)."
 Astra-Zeneca Pharmaceuticals, Wilmington, DE.

 2. "Product Information.
 Marcaine HCl with Epinephrine (bupivacaine-epinephrine)."
 Hospira Inc, Lake Forest, IL.

-Not all side effects for bupivacaine / epinephrine may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of bupivacaine / epinephrine may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.